Downtown Rent Prices in Washington 2026

 Locals Ask

-You will likely be hauling bags from the Whole Foods on I Street or the Giant on O Street.
+Options are slim in the immediate center; most residents head to the Whole Foods on P Street or the Giant on O Street.